cj-mills/christianjmills/_posts/2020-11-15-Barracuda-PoseNet-Tutorial-7.md

 ### Flip Key Point Locations

 Even the we flipped the `VideoScreen` the `videoTexture` itself is not flipped.
 Therefore, the output of the model will not be flipped either.
-We can fix this by mirroring the x position values for the calculated key point locations.
+We can fix this by mirroring the `xPos` values for the calculated key point locations.

 ![useWebcam_processOutput_method](\images\barracuda-posenet-tutorial\useWebcam_processOutput_method.png)